What Is RankBrain and How Does It Influence SEO

 Assuming you have great on-page SEO in place and a healthy website, this is a great place to start for increased website rankings.

 Based on the way that Rank Brain operates and its relationship to voice search, it is vital to optimize for these types of search queries.
 Never before searches that Rank Brain handles goes hand in hand with voice search.
 People tend to become more conversational in nature thus creating VERY long-tailed keywords.

 In the past Google, in simple terms would find pages that coincide with certain and more specific keywords placed in content to get a match.
 Lining up keywords with meta titles and H₁ tags as it sorted out your web pages.

-Instead, rank brain focuses on external factors such as location and history as well as content.
+Instead, the rank brain focuses on external factors such as location and history as well as the content.
 With this in mind writing for Rank Brain is more important than ever.

 Creating Content That Rank Brain Loves

 The first step is content and per usual, content is king.
 Start by developing personas for your content.

 - Where do they live?

 - What questions do they ask about your product or service?